 Dr. Padula is actively involved in the education and training of medical students, residents and fellows.
-His clinical interests include prediction and detection of neonatal infections, neonatal resuscitation, and neurodevelopmental outcome.

-Dr. Padula is also a clinical informaticist with interests in standards and interoperability, data modeling, and clinical decision support.
+His clinical interests include prediction and detection of neonatal infections, neonatal resuscitation and neurodevelopmental outcome.
+He is also a clinical informaticist with interests in standards and interoperability, data modeling and clinical decision support.

-He serves on the Executive Committee of the Children's Hospitals Neonatal Consortium (CHNC), which focuses on improving outcomes for infants receiving care at tertiary Neonatal ICUs, and created the Children's Hospitals Neonatal Database in conjunction with the Children's Hospital Association.
+He serves on the executive committee of the Children's Hospitals Neonatal Consortium (CHNC), which focuses on improving outcomes for infants receiving care at tertiary Neonatal ICUs, and created the Children's Hospitals Neonatal Database (CHND) in conjunction with the Children's Hospital Association.